sveltinio/components-library/packages/media-content/README.md

 Easily embed Vimeo content in your pages.
 The `Vimeo` component supports all the customization settings available [here](https://vimeo.zendesk.com/hc/en-us/articles/360001494447-Player-parameters-overview) through the `settings` property.

-To load your pages faster, a clickable and responsibe thumbnail for the video is embedded (when no `autoplay` setting is provided or it is set to `false`).
+To load your pages faster, a clickable and responsive thumbnail for the video is embedded (when no `autoplay` setting is provided or it is set to `false`).
 Upon clicking, it loads the iframe and play the video.

 #### Properties